Shuruhatik/writerx/README.md

 - Your results may differ based on hardware and system conditions
 - Run `npm run benchmark` to test on your machine

-**Key takeaway**: steno.x consistently performs 1.5-3x faster than steno across different workloads.
+**Key takeaway**: writerx consistently performs 1.5-3x faster than steno across different workloads.

 ## How it works

-steno.x uses the proven **atomic write pattern** (also known as write-rename or safe-write):
+writerx uses the proven **atomic write pattern** (also known as write-rename or safe-write):

 1. **Write to temp file**: Data is written to `.filename.tmp`
 2. **Atomic rename**: The temp file is renamed to the target file (atomic operation at OS level)